Who we are

-Most clients’ routine contact with us is via support tickets.
-So it’s vital that our clients’ experience of the support system is a good one, and also that they have a positive experience with us personally.
+Most clients’ routine contact with us is via support tickets, so it’s vital that our clients’ experience of the support system is a good one, and also that they have a positive experience with us personally.

-So, we are always considerate, and think about what style of response is best.
+We are always considerate, and think about what style of response is best.
 For example, technical clients may appreciate short, information-dense responses, while non-technical clients might perceive that style as rude or dismissive.